jshi31/NAFAE/README.md

 * Pytorch >= 0.4.0 (<1.0.0)

 ## Installation
-1. Clone the NAFAE repository
+### Clone the NAFAE repository
 ```
 git clone https://github.com/jshi31/NAFAE.git
 ```
 ### dependencies
-* tensorboardX: Write TensorBoard events with simple function call.
-Install from [tensorboardX](https://github.com/lanpa/tensorboardX).
-If you want to visualize the tensorboard events, you may still need to install tensorflow.
 * torchtext: torchtext is for obtaining glove feature.
 Install from [torchtext](https://github.com/spro/practical-pytorch/blob/master/glove-word-vectors/glove-word-vectors.ipynb)
 * opencv

 ### Data Preparation
 1. Please download the dataset from [YouCookII](http://youcook2.eecs.umich.edu) to prepare YouCookII datasets.
 We only need the folder `raw_videos` and the path to it is denoted as `$RAW_VIDEO_DIR`.
 **Note:** Please ensure that you downloaded all of the 2000 videos.
-If some videos are missing, please contact the authors to get it.
+If some videos are missing, please contact the authors to get them.
+2. Parse video into frames
 ```
 cd $ROOT/data/YouCookII
 python genframes.py --video_dir $RAW_VIDEO_DIR